mozman/ezdxf/docs/source/tables/dimstyle_table_entry.rst

 .. attribute:: DimStyle.dxf.dimblk

-Block type to use for both arrowheads.
-(R2000 obsolete, now object ID)
+Block type to use for both arrowheads as name string.

-.. attribute:: DimStyle.dxf.dimblk1 (R2000 obsolete, now object ID)
+.. attribute:: DimStyle.dxf.dimblk1

-Block type to use for first arrowhead.
+Block type to use for first arrowhead as name string.

-.. attribute:: DimStyle.dxf.dimblk2 (R2000 obsolete, now object ID)
+.. attribute:: DimStyle.dxf.dimblk2

-Block type to use for second arrowhead.
+Block type to use for second arrowhead as name string.

 .. attribute:: DimStyle.dxf.dimscale